fl4shk/makefile_generation_stuff/README.md

 After a while (over a year), it was deemed to be unmaintainable, and it was decided to switch to GNU m4 for this mini project.

+Then, after *another* while, the use of GNU m4 was *also* was deemed to be unmaintainable, and it was decided to switch to Python3 for this mini project.